What are Course Reserves?

 - Reserve items should be considered supplementary readings, not replacements for textbooks.

-The above copyright guidelines all operate within the concept of fair use, described in detail in the Muhlenberg College Copyright Policy.
+The above copyright guidelines comport with the Muhlenberg College Copyright Policy.